vakila/automerge.github.io/docs/tutorial/setup.md

 * Modeling application state using an Automerge document
 * Making changes to documents
-* Persisting state in IndexedDb to preserve the document after restarting the browser tab (using [localForage](https://localforage.github.io/localForage/))
+* Persisting state in IndexedDB to preserve the document after restarting the browser tab (using [localForage](https://localforage.github.io/localForage/))
 * Supporting real-time collaboration in the same browser (using [BroadcastChannel](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel))

 ## Setup